White paper

 How to inspire dramatic play in themed playgrounds

 Humans have an ability that set us miles apart from other species: we can imagine.
-This is a gift that allows us to build visions of a better world, and eventually a play-plan to achieve a better life for all.
-This cognitive force is learned and appreciated from early in life through the act of play.
+This is a gift that makes possible visions of a better world, and eventually a play-plan to achieve a better life for all.
+This cognitive force is learned and appreciated already from very early on, through play.

-Latest research indicates that infants can take in advanced cognitive and social-emotional learning through make-believe play, or dramatic play, before they can even speak.
-This is because the ability to imagine develops long before language skills.
+The newest research indicates infants before they can speak, can take in advanced cognitive and social-emotional learning through make-believe play, or dramatic play because the ability to imagine is there long before language.

-This white paper provides tips on how you can motivate dramatic play in themed playgrounds to encourage imagination, language stimulation, and play retention.
+This white paper gives you tips on how you can motivate dramatic play in themed playgrounds, and simultaneously increase language stimulation and play retention

 white paper